 - 8.5 grams of protein

 Don't let the name fool you.
 These buttermilk biscuits and country gravy are totally vegan (and ready in about 30 minutes).
 Even though these biscuits call for cashew milk, you can sub it for almond milk if you've got it on hand.

-5. Vegan Chili Cheese Fries
+15. Vegan Chili Cheese Fries

 - 338 calories